wavemaker/docs/learn/tree-use-case-static-variable/index.md

 We will build a tree using a simple static structure

-1. and drop a widget in your canvas.
+1. Drag and drop a _Tree_ widget in your canvas.
 Tree widget comes with multiple nodes
-2. [a Model Variable](http://[supsystic-show-popup id=105]), say staticTree, giving the structure of the data to be displayed in the tree.
-Ensure that the check box is selected.
+2. [Create a Model Variable](http://[supsystic-show-popup id=105]), say staticTree, giving the structure of the data to be displayed in the tree.
+Ensure that the _IsList_ check box is selected.
-3. the _Editor_ enter the following code:
+3. In the _Text Editor_ enter the following code:

     \[
       {